stylesuxx/v3xctrl/docs/Troubleshooting.md

 ## Modem

+> SIM activation can be fineky at times.
+It is highly recommended to initially activate the SIM card on a phone, disable the pin and make sure that data works.
+Activation might differ from country to country and can be very hard to streamline just via the modem.
+Once you disabled the PIN and made sure that data works, the SIM card will most likely also work in the modem.

 If the modem is not showing up in `ip a s`:

 - Check that the modem is correctly connected and powered on